 .

-Supporting students every day: Meet the Student Services team of PCA&D
+Supporting students every day: Meet the Student Life team of PCA&D

 . . .

-Every student who comes through the doors of Pennsylvania College of Art & Design has a touchpoint with Student Services.
-Even if you’re a commuter, or not living in student housing, you have the opportunity to be impacted by the activities, clubs, and both everyday and special-event outreach of this department.
+Every student who comes through the doors of Pennsylvania College of Art & Design has a touchpoint with Student Life.
+Even if you’re a commuter or not living in student housing, you have the opportunity to be impacted by the activities, clubs, and both everyday and special-event outreach of this department.

 Linda King Brown

-As Interim Dean of Student Affairs, how would you define your role within the department?
+As Associate Vice President of Academic Affairs and Dean of Students, how would you define your role within the department?

-The Interim Dean of Student Affairs serves as the leader of the Student Affairs division, overseeing residence life, student engagement, student success, student governance, and student support.
-Under the supervision of the Provost and together with the Assistant Dean of Student Affairs, Director of Housing & Residential Life, Student Success Advisor, and Student Engagement Coordinator, the dean helps to create and support purposeful programming and co-curricular activities that support a sense of belonging for all students.
+The Dean of Students serves as the leader of the Student Life division, overseeing residence life, student engagement, student success, student governance, and student support.
+Under the supervision of the Vice President of Academic Affairs and together with the Associate Dean of Student Life, Student Success Advisor, and Student Engagement Coordinator, the dean helps to create and support purposeful programming and co-curricular activities that support a sense of belonging for all students.
 The dean also provides guidance for the division’s work to build and preserve equity and inclusion in the PCA&D community and to ensure accessibility within the learning environment and access to resources that promote civic responsibility, safety, and health and wellness.

 Linda King Brown